PidiGalaxies/photomass/README.md

 Ebrova, Bilek, & Eliasek: "Photometric stellar masses for galaxies in DESI Legacy Imaging Surveys" (2025; submitted)

+This paper contains detailed description of the procedures and motivations behind the script.

 ## Limitations
 The script uses [NED](ned.ipac.caltech.edu) and [`get_icrs_coordinates` from `astropy`](cds.unistra.fr) to get galactic extinctions and coordinates.